zhumeisongsong/cv/src/index.md

 React/Redux/Redux-Saga/Immer/Sass/styled-components/axios/Docker/AWS/GitHub Actions

-- Collaborated with frontend engineers from various branches of the group to promote best practices for React within the organization
+- Collaborated with frontend engineers across different branches of the organization to promote React best practices internally.
-- In a coffee label printing web project, optimized the performance of displaying a list of 5,000+ label images using a virtual list, solving the page lag issue
+- In a coffee label printing web project, optimized the performance of displaying a list of over 5,000 label images by using a virtual list, resolving page lag issues.
-- Designed and developed a live-stream comment feature that supports over 100,000 concurrent users.
-Ensured the safety of counting concurrent comments using atomic counters.
-Used throttling to limit the frequency of comment refreshes to maintain performance.
-Employed Python scripts to simulate a large number of concurrent requests and tested whether the comment feature could support 100,000 concurrent users
+- Designed and developed a live-stream comment feature capable of handling over 100,000 concurrent users.
+Ensured the safety of counting concurrent comments by utilizing atomic counters.
+Employed throttling to control comment refresh frequency and maintain performance.
+Used Python scripts to simulate a high volume of concurrent requests and tested the feature’s ability to handle 100,000 simultaneous users.
-- Led the development and maintenance of components for the design system of a large-scale stock trading web project
+- Led the development and maintenance of components for the design system in a large-scale stock trading web project.
+- Trained junior engineers and through code reviews to improve code quality and knowledge transfer.

 :::